kesterhhh/Nova_Bank_Credit_Risk_Analytics/README.md

 This project delivers a comprehensive credit risk intelligence system built on Nova Bank's consumer lending portfolio — a 32,581-loan book spanning the USA, UK, and Canada, representing $312.43M in total principal exposure across six loan purposes and seven risk grades.

-The analysis covers the full data lifecycle: raw data ingestion and transformation in Power Query, a purpose-built star schema model in Power BI, a 50+ measure DAX library organized across 11 functional folders, and a six-page interactive dashboard designed to serve both executive-level decision-making and deep credit risk investigation.
+The analysis spans the full BI lifecycle: raw data transformation in Power Query, a purpose-built star schema in Power BI, a 50+ measure DAX layer, and a six-page interactive dashboard built for both executive decision-making and deep credit risk investigation.

 The findings reveal a portfolio operating at more than double its target default rate, with systemic risk distributed uniformly across all geographies, demographics, and loan purposes — pointing to structural underwriting gaps rather than isolated problem segments.